Registering a Birth

 Any birth which occurs in Scotland must be registered within twenty one days by the Registrar of Births, Deaths and Marriages.
 From January 2007 the law allows a birth to be registered in any registration district in Scotland.
 You can obtain the address of the local registrar from this website, the hospital or the doctor.

-• The card/form issued by the hospital;
+• The card/form issued by the hospital or midwife that shows the baby's birth details;

 Do not worry if any of these documents are not available as the registrar can still proceed to register the birth.